 Murata then engaged a specialized third-party cybersecurity firm to secure the environment and conduct a comprehensive forensic investigation.
 The investigation ran from March 1 through April 6, 2026.

-The types of personal information that may have been exposed included Social Security numbers, driver's licenses, financial account information and medical records.
+The types of personal information that may have been exposed included full names, addresses, email addresses, Social Security numbers, citizenship and marital status, driver’s license and passport information, insurance policy information, health or medical condition related information, and financial account numbers

-The breach was disclosed to the Massachusetts Office of Consumer Affairs and Business Regulation.
+The breach was disclosed to the Indiana Attorney General and to the Massachusetts Office of Consumer Affairs and Business Regulation.

 Murata is offering affected individuals 24 months of free identity monitoring services through Kroll, a global risk mitigation firm.
 The services include triple bureau credit monitoring, $1 million identity fraud loss reimbursement, fraud consultation and identity theft restoration.